Guyra Shire

 Guyra Shire was a local government area located in the New England region of New South Wales, Australia.
 The shire was abolished on 12 May 2016, where the council merged with the Armidale Dumaresq Shire, was subsumed into the Armidale Regional Council with immediate effect.

 The shire was located on the New England Highway.

-The Mayor of the Guyra Shire Council was Cr.
-Hans Hietbrink, from 2008 until the council was abolished on 12 May 2016.
+The Mayor of the Guyra Shire Council was Hans Hietbrink, from 2008 until the council was abolished on 12 May 2016.
 Hietbrink was unaligned with any political party.

 Main towns and villages

 The former Guyra Shire included the town of Guyra and villages including Ben Lomond, Black Mountain, Ebor, Llangothlin and Tingha.